-- Reviewers must give unbiased consideration to each manuscript submitted for consideration for publication, and should judge each on its merits, without regard to race, religion, nationality, sex, seniority, or institutional affiliation of the author(s).
+- Give unbiased consideration to each manuscript submitted for consideration for publication.
+You should therefore judge each on its merits, without regard to race, religion, nationality, sex, gender, seniority, or institutional affiliation of the author(s).

-- Reviewers should declare any potential conflict of interest prior to agreeing to review a manuscript, including any relationship with the author that may potentially bias their review.
+- Declare any potential conflict of interest prior to agreeing to review a manuscript.
+This can include any relationship with the author that may potentially bias your review.

-- Reviewers must keep the peer-review process confidential; information or correspondence about a manuscript should not be shared with anyone outside the peer-review process.
+- Keep the peer-review process confidential.
+Please don’t share information or correspondence about a manuscript with anyone outside the peer-review process.

-- Reviewers should provide a constructive, comprehensive, evidenced, and appropriately substantial peer-review report.
+- Please provide a constructive, comprehensive, evidenced, and appropriately substantial peer-review report.

-- Reviewers must avoid making statements in their report which might be construed as impugning any person’s reputation.
+- Avoid making statements in your report which might be construed as impugning any person’s reputation.

-- Reviewers should make all reasonable effort to submit their report and recommendation in a timely manner, informing the editor if this is not possible.
+- Please make all reasonable effort to submit your report and recommendation in a timely manner.
+If that is not going to be possible, please inform the editor.

-- Reviewers should call to the journal editor’s attention any significant similarity between the manuscript under consideration and any published paper or submitted manuscripts of which they are aware.
+- Call to the journal editor’s attention any significant similarity between the manuscript you’re reviewing and any other article you’re are aware of.